National Library of Scotland: History

 Grant's support was recognised with a baronetcy, and in June 1924 he became Sir Alexander Grant of Forres.
 In 1928 he donated a further £100,000 – making his combined donations the equivalent of around £6 million today – for a new library building to be constructed on George IV Bridge, replacing the Victorian-period Sheriff Court, which moved to the Royal Mile.
 Government funding was secured which matched Grant's donation.
 Work on the new building was started in 1938, interrupted by World War II, and completed in 1956.
 The architect was Reginald Fairlie; the architectural sculptor was Hew Lorimer.
 The coat of arms above the entrance was sculpted by Scott Sutherland and the roundels above the muses on the front facade by Elizabeth Dempster.

 By the 1970s, room for the growing collections was running out, and other premises were required.
 The Causewayside Building opened in the south-side of Edinburgh in two phases, in 1989 and in 1995, at a total cost of almost £50 million, providing additional working space and storage facilities.

 Since 1999, the library has been funded by the Scottish Parliament.
 It remains one of six legal deposit libraries in the United Kingdom and Ireland, and is overseen by a board of trustees.

 The library also holds many ancient family manuscripts including those of the Clan Sinclair, which date back to 1488.

 On 26 February 2009, areas of the building were flooded after a water main burst on the 12th floor.
 Firefighters were called and the leaking water was stopped within ten minutes.
 A number of items were lightly damaged.

 The last letter written by Mary Queen of Scots made a rare public appearance to mark the opening of a new library visitor centre in September 2009.

-In 2010, the library joined the Possible poject (then known as the 10:10 poject) in a bid to reduce its carbon footprint.
+In 2010, the library joined the Possible project (then known as the 10:10 project) in a bid to reduce its carbon footprint.
 One year later it announced that it had reduced its carbon emissions according to 10:10's criteria by 18%.

 On 16 May 2012 the National Library of Scotland Act 2012 (asp 3) was passed by the Scottish Parliament, and received royal assent on 21 June 2012.

 In April 2013 the library recruited a Wikipedian in residence, becoming the first institution in the Scotland to create such a post.
 In 2016, the library recruited a Gaelic Wikipedian in residence.

 In September 2016 the library opened a new centre at the refurbished Kelvin Hall, Glasgow, in partnership with Glasgow Life and the University of Glasgow, providing access to the library's digital and moving image collections.